mahmud-sajib/mahmud-sajib/README.md

 ### Hi there, I'm Mahmudul sajib  👋

-## I'm a Software Developer, and Avid Learner!!
+## I'm a Software Developer, and Research Enthusiast!!

 - 🔭 I'm currently working as a freelance Django/React developer
 - 🏃 I’m preparing to pursue MS/PhD in Computer Science